nirmal-a-r/llm-finetuning-materials-nlp-graphene/README.md

 - **BLEU Score**: To measure overlap in generated vs reference answers.
 - **Perplexity**: To evaluate fluency of generated text.
-- **Graphical Comparisons**: Plots for all models across 80% and 20% test slices.
+- **Graphical Comparisons**: Plots for all models across 80% and 20% test slices and exclusive evaluation with 1000 q and a pair dataset

 ---